Applying for UAE passport

 For more information, refer to the links below:

-*For any information regarding UAE passports application and requirements in Abu Dhabi and northern emirates, you may contact Ministry of Interior on 8005000 or Amer Service for Dubai passports services on 8005111.
+* For any information regarding UAE passports application and requirements in Abu Dhabi and northern emirates, you may contact Federal Authority for Identity and Citizenship on 600522222 or Amer Service for Dubai passports services on 8005111.

 One of the best passports in the world